keithvassallomt/r53dynamicdns/README.md

 # R53DyamicDns

+## Why this fork?

+This fork adds IPv6 support to the original script.

 ## What is it?
 This is a simple script to update A and AAAA records in AWS Route53 when you have a dynamic IP address.